-I am working on my first novel The Phoenix and the Kingfisher about medieval writer
+I am working on my first novel about medieval writer Marguerite Porete.

-This started as a contemporary short story about a woman who is struggling to grieve because she was not there with her mother when she died.
+I began to write a contemporary short story about a woman who is struggling to grieve because she was not with her mother when she died.

 The story is lengthening as I write, and is likely to become a short novel or novella.